Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Introduction

 The first equivalence shows that our result agrees with \eqref{devlimsupkappa>1} and the second equivalence allows to reformulate the integrability condition in a form that is convenient to prove Theorem \ref{limsupkappa>1}.

-Comparing Theorems \ref{limsupkappa<1}, \ref{limsupkappa<1exact} and \ref{limsupkappa>1} we see that the renormalization for the $\limsup$ is larger in the slow transient case than in the fast transient case : this is in accordance with intuition.
-However, it is surprising to see that the renormalization in the slow transient case is also greater than the renormalization in the recurrent case, given by Theorem 1.1 of \cite{Diel}.
-Here is the heuristic explanation : In the recurrent case the diffusion is trapped in the bottom of a large valley while in the slow transient case the diffusion gets successively trapped in the bottom of many valleys, these bottom being much more narrow.
-This explains that the large values of the local time have the tendency to be higher in the second case.
+\begin{remarque} Comparing Theorems \ref{limsupkappa<1}, \ref{limsupkappa<1exact} and \ref{limsupkappa>1} we see that the renormalization for the $\limsup$ is larger in the transient sub-ballistic regime than in the transient ballistic regime, which is in accordance with intuition.
+However, it is surprising to see that the renormalization in the transient sub-ballistic regime is also greater than the renormalization in the recurrent case, given by \eqref{ltcuriosity}-\eqref{resultsdiel} which is Theorem 1.1 of \cite{Diel}.
+Here is the heuristic explanation: In the recurrent case the diffusion is trapped in the bottom of a large valley while in the transient sub-ballistic regime the diffusion gets successively trapped in the bottom of many valleys, their bottoms being much more narrow.
+This explains that the large values of the local time have the tendency to be higher in the second case. \end{remarque}

-For the $\liminf$, we provide an explicite value.
-Let the constants $K$ and $m$ be defined similarly as in \cite{Singh} :
+For the $\liminf$, we provide an explicit value.
+Let us define the constants $K$ and $m$ similarly as in \cite{Singh}: